9 November 2024

 Back in France about fifteen years ago, I read the Meditations of Marcus Aurelius, one small entry, like a picture done at the beach, one day at a time.
 It was a great read and like everyone else who has read it, I loved it and learned a lot about myself and my relationship with this world around me.
 To say that it taught me loads would be the proverbial understatment.
 I wish I could remember even just a fraction of it today, but alas, it has all slipped through my memory.
 That said, I do know that it changed me in many ways for the better.
 I absorbed at least some of his wisdom in the same way as I've been transformed by this beach motif one day at a time.
 No civilian one would ever know it, but painting has a noble edge.

 I picked up my tattered copy of Meditations a few weeks ago and began looking through it again and imagined to myself that I would go through it once more in bed at night instead of doom-scrolling on my phone before sleep.
 His one greatest lesson I think, is that we not must not lose control over our emotions.
 But I realised that reading philosophy like I did in University is one thing, a mental thing that just unleashes ideas.
-But without putting them to use through a purposeful vocation or craft, a marriage or family even, they risk to remain but empty ideas, not a batteries to charge our daily lives.
+But without putting them to use through a purposeful vocation or craft, a marriage or family even, they risk to remain academic, just empty ideas, not batteries to charge our daily lives.

 No comments: